Robin Ficker: Politics

 Ficker won the 2018 Republican nomination for Montgomery County Executive unopposed.
 He was initially turned down for public matching funds.
 His campaign filed a lawsuit and was later notified it qualified for the public funding shortly after the primary.
 Ficker faced Democrat Marc Elrich and Democrat-turned-Independent Nancy Floreen in the general election on November 6, 2018.
 Ficker finished third with 16.5% of the votes, behind Floreen with 19.2% and the winner, Elrich, with 64.3%.

-In April 2020, Ficker was present at a rally in Annapolis which protested Governor Larry Hogan's stay-at-home orders.
-Ficker was photographed holding a sign reading "Robin for Governor", apparently confirming reports that he planned to run for governor in the 2022 Maryland gubernatorial election.
+In April 2020, Ficker was present at a rally in Annapolis that protested Governor Larry Hogan's stay-at-home orders.
+He was photographed holding a sign reading "Robin for Governor", apparently confirming reports that he planned to run in the 2022 Maryland gubernatorial election.
 In July 2022, he lost the Republican primary, placing third behind Kelly M. Schulz and Dan Cox.
 Ficker later endorsed Cox in the general election.

+In March 2023, Ficker declared his candidacy for United States Senate to challenge incumbent U.S. Senator Ben Cardin in the 2024 election, but in May 2023, Cardin announced that he would not seek reelection in 2024.
+Ficker positioned himself as a protest candidate against former Maryland governor Larry Hogan in the Republican primary, aligning himself with former President Donald Trump, but has heavily trailed Hogan in opinion polling.
+He was defeated by Hogan in the Republican primary election on May 14, 2024, garnering almost 30% of the vote.

+In July 2025, Ficker declared his candidacy for the U.S. House of Representatives, challenging incumbent April McClain Delaney in the 2026 election.

 Ballot initiatives

 Since 1974, Ficker has become known for promoting a series of ballot initiatives.
 The issues range from term limits, curbing tax increases, to limiting budget waste and duplication.
 He collected as many as 15,000 signatures for each of 20 initiatives, that together received 2 million votes.

 A county initiative he proposed for the November 2008 ballot received 194,151 votes, prevailing by 5,060 votes.
 The measure requires the nine-member Montgomery County Council to vote unanimously to raise property tax revenue above the local limit.
 The victory earned him the Libertarian Party's Free Market Hero of the week award.

 In the fall of 2015, Ficker began campaigning for a ballot measure in the 2016 general election to place term limits on the Montgomery County Executive and Montgomery County Council members.
-In 2016, Ficker's term limit initiative passed with 69% of the vote, limiting County Councilmembers to three consecutive terms in office.
+In 2016, Ficker's term limit initiative passed with 69% of the vote, limiting County Council members to three consecutive terms in office.